comsci-uwc-isak/unit-1-project-Kelvenmanuel/README.md

 2.1-- check if the car exist
 2.2-- if the car doesn’t exist then show a message to user to put the right arg or lic 3-- delete a new car inside maincarfile

+### developing summary of the new car
+this program involve inputs_,_,_,_, the following steps describe the algorithm
+1-- get inputs ( #license )
+2-- flow diagram: if [ $# -ne 1]
+3-- check if the car exist
+4-- if the car doesn’t exist then show a message to user to put the right arg or lic 5-- after the user enter the right license the program will show the summary of the car that the user write

+### developing backup of the cars
+this program involve inputs_,_,_,_,

+### developing uninstall of new cars
+this program involve inputs_,_,_,_,

+### developing Edit of new cars
+this program involve inputs_,_,_,_, the following steps describe the algorithm
+1-- get inputs ( #license #model #red #pp )

 4--END